-- o We are currently investing in these students' education. - Undocumented students are an important part of our nation's future. - Undocumented students who are college-ready have proven they can succeed. - We want the best and brightest students to attend our colleges and continue to contribute meaningfully to this country. - They are not asking to be given anything; they just want to be fairly considered. - They affirm our belief in the value of hard work. - o They are powerful role models. - With Deferred Action for Childhood Arrivals (DACA), they will be granted an employment authorization, thus these youth and young adults will be able to practice their professions. - When the DREAM Act or Comprehensive Immigration Reform passes, undocumented students will have a path towards legal residency.
+- We want the best and brightest students to attend our colleges and contribute meaningfully to this country. - o These students are an important part of our nation's future. - Undocumented students who are college-ready have proven they can succeed. - They are not asking to be given anything; they just want to be fairly considered. - o They affirm our belief in the value of hard work. - o They are powerful role models. - Under federal law, all students regardless of citizenship or residency - are entitled to a K-12 education, including collegecounseling services. - We've already invested in these students' educations. - When the DREAM Act passes, these students will have a path towards legal residency. - With DACA, they will be granted an employment authorization, thus these youth and young adults will be able to practice their professions.

-Deferred Action for Childhood Arrivals Eligibility Among Unauthorized Immigrants Ages 30 and Under (in thousands) Unauthorized Immigrants Ages 30 and Under 4,410 Potentially Eligible 1,730 Potentially Eligible Now Ages 18-30 in high school or with high school diploma 700 Ages 15-17, enrolled in high school 250 Not Eligible Now, but Potentially Eligible in Future Ages 5-14 450 Ages 16-30, no high school diploma or GED and not enrolled in school 320 Ineligible 2,680 Source: PEW Research Center, Augus Under age 15, but have been in U.S. less than 5 years 280 Ages 15 and older and arrived in U.S. after age 15 2,400
+Deferred Action for Childhood Arrivals Eligib Among Unauthorized Immigrants Ages 30 a (in thousands) • Unauthorized Immigrants Ages 30 and Under 4,410 Potentially Eligible 1,730 Potentially Eligible Now Ages 18-30 in high school or with high school diploma 700 Ages 15-17, enrolled in high school 250 Not Eligible Now, but Potentially Eligible in Future Ages 5-14 450 Ages 16-30, no high school diploma or GED and not enrolled in school 320 Ineligible 2,680 Under age 15, but have been in U.S. less than 5 years 280 Ages 15 and older and arrived in U.S. after age 15 2,400